herrera-ignacio/architect-handbook/architectures/general/concurrency/README.md

 ## Essential Problems

+> Concurrency problems occu when more than one active agent, such as a process or thread, has access to the same piece of data.

 Problems will be illustrated with examples from source code control systems used by teams to coordinate changes to a code base.

 Both problems cause a failure of **correctness** (or safety), and they result in incorrect behavior that would not have occurred without two people trying to work with the same data at the same time.